FUNDAMENTALS OF AUTOMATIC CONTROL

 Course contents summary

-4) Frequency-domain analysis: the frequency response function.
+3) Frequency-domain analysis: the frequency response function.
 Relation between the impulse response and the frequency response.
 Bode’s diagrams.
 Nyquist’s or polar diagrams.
 Asymptote of the polar diagrams.
-Bode’s formula and minimumphase systems.
-[7 hours]
+Bode’s formula and minimum-phase systems.

-5) Properties of feedback systems.
+4) Stability to perturbations and BIBO (bounded-input bounded-output) stability of LTI systems: definitions and theorems.
+The Routh criterion.
+Properties of feedback systems.
 The Nyquist criterion.
 Phase and magnitude margins: traditional definitions and their extensions.
 The Padé approximants of the time delay.
-[6 hours]

-7) Control system design: the approach with fixed-structure controllers.
+6) Control system design: the approach with fixed-structure controllers.
 Specification requirements and their compatibility.
-Phase-lead and phase-lag Compensation.
-The pole-zero cancellation technique and the internal stability of a feedback connection.
+Phase-lead and phase-lag compensation.
+Pole-zero cancellations and the internal stability of a feedback connection.
+The PID regulator.
 Frequency synthesis with the inversion formulas.
 The Diophantine equation for the direct synthesis.
-Regulation of dynamic systems.
-The PID regulators: frequency design, tuning and implementation.
-Control of systems with time delay.
-A glimpse on feedforward-feedback schemes [15 hours]

 Pdf slides of the lessons on the web site of the course.

-Classroom sessions with the alternate use of slides and explanations with examples at the blackboard.
+Classroom sessions with alternate use of slides and explanations at the blackboard.
 Discussion and resolution of exercises at the blackboard on all topics of the course.
-A glimpse of computer aided control systems design using MATLAB and Control Systems Toolbox.
+A glimpse on computer aided control systems design using MATLAB and Control Systems Toolbox.

 Assessment methods and criteria

-1) a written test in the middle of course lessons followed by a final written test at the end of the course.
+The exam consists of a written test.
+It is also possible to take the exam with a written test in the middle of the course lessons and a final written test at the end of the lessons.